Camillaneri/NiftyApp/README.md

 ![image info](/images/modify_column.png)

-For example `warmUp.html`'s survey results and log-data are managed by ``
+For example `warmUp.html`'s survey results and log-data are managed by `supa_warmup.js`, in which, at line 3 we find this chunk of code:

+`const supabase2 = createClient('project url', 'public anon key')`

+The table in which the data is subitted is here specified at the end of the code, at line 42:

+`await supabase2.from('Warm_up').insert([submission])`

 ### Homepage